razbuild/raztodo/docs/ARCHITECTURE.md

 # Architecture

-This project is structured according to **Clean Architecture** (Hexagonal / Ports and Adapters) to ensure that core business logic remains independent from frameworks, infrastructure, and delivery mechanisms.
+This project is structured according to **Clean Architecture** to ensure that core business logic remains independent from frameworks, infrastructure, and delivery mechanisms.
 This design improves **testability**, **maintainability**, and **long-term extensibility**.

 ---